In this article:

 To upload a new document, on the Knowledge Base page, select 'Attach files' and select the file you want to upload either from your local drive or an existing matter or contract:

-The document will get saved in the category you chose at this step.
+Once done, click Save and the document will get saved in the category accordingly.

 Article Categories